sarashs/black_oracle/readme.md

 ```

 During the execution, the program asks for two sets of user input:
-- An initial prompt for the hardware design, e.g., "design a full adder in Verilog"
+- An initial prompt for the hardware design, e.g., "design a full adder in Verilog."
+Note that currently it supports VHDL, Verilog, System Verilog and HLS (AMD-Xilins C++). **Your prompt should explicitely include one of the languages.**
 - Responses to clarification questions asked by the AI model.
 This input is fed in via a text file as it may be too large.

 The AI will generate the hardware design based on these inputs.